 - DVD/CD Drive (optional)

 The first thing you need to do is purchase all your computer components.
 These components can be quite costly or confuse you if you are not a computer assembly geek.

 Luckily, there are a lot of places you can get these components from.
 Some stores include Best Buy, Walmart, and Amazon.
 These three stores offer a variety of computers, laptops, and PC parts that you can use to build your own gaming PC.

 You will also need to purchase your operating system.
 You can find this on the store’s site or in their app.

 Once all the items are purchased, you will now need to start building your computer!
 The first step is to turn on the computer so you can see what it looks like without any of the parts installed yet.

-For example, if you’re buying an Intel motherboard, then it needs to have a LGA 1151 socket for compatibility with that chip set.
+For example, if you’re buying an Intel motherboard, then it needs to have an LGA 1151 socket for compatibility with that chipset.
 If your case doesn’t support this socket size (or doesn’t have any chipsets compatible with Intel), then it might be too small for your board and won’t fit inside